-The new Storage Pools feature in NSS gives you more flexibility in planning and configuring your storage to work with Novell Cluster Services.
-More than one cluster-enabled volume can now be part of a single cluster resource, and volumes can dynamically grow as needed to take advantage of free disk space.
+The Storage Pools feature in NSS gives you more flexibility in planning and configuring your storage to work with Novell Cluster Services.
+More than one cluster-enabled volume can be part of a single cluster resource, and volumes can dynamically grow as needed to take advantage of free disk space.

 Only one NSS pool can be created on a partition.
-Storage pools must be created prior to creating and cluster-enabling volumes.
+Storage pools can be cluster enabled at the same time they are created or they can be cluster enabled at a later time after they are created.
 To learn more about NSS pools, see "Creating a Storage Pool" in the Novell Storage Services Administration Guide.